hsnlab/escape/escape/doc/source/index.rst

     $ sudo addgroup mininet sudo
     $ echo "mininet:mininet" | sudo chpasswd

-For security reasons it's highly recommended to limit the SSH connections for the `mininet` user only to localhost.
+For security reasons, it's highly recommended to limit the SSH connections for the `mininet` user only to localhost.

 .. code-block:: bash